mahhov/args-list-parser/readme.md

 - `names` indicates aliases the user can use to specify a value for an argument.
 - `type` (optional) indicates the value type of an argument.
 Defaults to `'string'`.
-- `defaultValue` (optional) sets the default value of an argument if the user does not provide a value.
+- `defaultValues` (optional) sets the default values of an argument if the user does not provide any values.
 - `values` indicates whether an argument accepts 0, 1, or multiple values.
 - `example` and `explanation` are used to construct the help output described later.

 ```
 {
   names: Array<string>,
+  defaultValues: Array<string|int|bool>,
   type: string ('int'|'bool'|'string'),
-  defaultValue: string|int|bool,
   values: int (0|1|2),
   example: string,
   explanation: string,